lanainland/lanainland.github.io/_art/monstera.md

 category: botanical
 ---

 Study of a Monstera plant in watercolour.
-Also known as Swiss Cheese plants, Monsteras are tropical plants that grow aerial roots to attach themselves to trees and climb up towards the light.
-Older plants have fenestrated large leaves.
 Above is the underside of a young leaf showing its venation structure.

 ![monstera](./assets/img/art/botanical/monstera/monstera.jpg){: width="100%"}